KxSystems/docs/docs/wp/data-visualization/index.md

 For kdb+
-connections, it is recommended to use the [`tabcmd`](https://help.tableau.com/current/server/en-us/tabcmd.htm) command-line utility which, among other things, enables the user to [publish to Tableau Server from the command line](https://help.tableau.com/current/server/en-us/tabcmd_cmd.htm#iddf805b62-18ff-4497-9245-adc6905b2084).
+connections, it is recommended to use the [`tabcmd`](https://help.tableau.com/current/server/en-us/tabcmd.htm) command-line utility which, among other things, enables you to [publish to Tableau Server from the command line](https://help.tableau.com/current/server/en-us/tabcmd_cmd.htm#iddf805b62-18ff-4497-9245-adc6905b2084).
 This utility allows the user to deploy sheets programmatically, streamlining the process hugely.
 It also means that as part of the deploy procedure, the workbook can be edited by a script